Daisuke Matsui: Saint-Étienne

-At the conclusion of the season 2007–08 season, after having played for Le Mans for four consecutive years, Matsui announced his transfer to Saint-Étienne of Ligue 1 on a three-year signing.
+At the conclusion of the 2007–08 season, after having played for Le Mans for four consecutive years, Matsui announced his transfer to Saint-Étienne of Ligue 1 on a three-year signing.

 In the beginning of the 2008–09 season Matsui was seeing very limited playing time, which was believed to have been due to his poor form combined with a rift with the manager, Laurent Roussey.
-However, on 10 November 2008 Roussey was released by Saint-Étienne due to the clubs poor performance.
+However, on 10 November 2008 Roussey was released by Saint-Étienne due to the club's poor performance.
 At the time of Roussey's release the club had lost five consecutive matches and sat in 18th place in the 20-team league, with a record of three wins, nine losses and a draw.
-During the club's poor slide, Saint-Étienne co-president Roland Romeyer criticized several players including Matsui, whom Romeyer had questioned if he was a body-double for the 'real' Japanese star Sainté had brought in from Le Mans in the summer.
+During the club's poor slide, Saint-Étienne co-president Roland Romeyer criticized several players including Matsui, whom Romeyer had questioned whether he was a body-double for the 'real' Japanese star Sainté had brought in from Le Mans in the summer.

 On 11 November 2008, Saint-Étienne announced that Alain Perrin was appointed as the club's new manager.
 Perrin had led Olympique Lyonnais to the domestic double in the previous season by winning the Ligue 1 title and the French Cup.

 In 2009, Matsui again moved to a new club in the Ligue 1, this time to Grenoble.